Memory and Aging - Strategies and Foods That Improve and Increase Memory

-Smoking has been found to cause loss in memory.
+Smoking has been found to cause a loss in memory.
 It not only impairs lung function but also increases the risk of vascular disorders which can lead to stroke and constrict arteries.
-These lead to reduction in oxygen available to the brain and cause issues like faster memory decline.
+These lead to a reduction in oxygen available to the brain and cause issues like faster memory decline.

-It has been found in research, in the Mac Arthur study, that social interaction with relatives, friends or people in general, improves mental performance of older people.
+It has been found in research, in the Mac Arthur study, that social interaction with relatives, friends or people in general, improves the mental performance of older people.

 Socializing wards off stress and depression and keeps the brain sharp and alert.

-It is a well established fact that alcohol damages the brain cells and is one of the factors in causing memory loss.
+It is a well-established fact that alcohol damages the brain cells and is one of the factors in causing memory loss.